WHAT: Career Criminal Sentencing

 WHERE: Collier County Circuit Court

-The life prison sentence plus 15 years handed down Monday by Judge Hardt is the maximum punishment Valdez could have received under state law.
-A life prison sentence in Florida means for life with no chance of parole.
+Hardt adjudicated Rivera guilty and sentenced him as a habitual felony offender.
+The sentence was the maximum punishment Rivera could receive under state statutes.
+A life prison sentence in Florida means for life with no hope of parole.